schowdhury2019/eng99CloudAWS/README2.md

 ## Route Tables

   * A route table contains a set of rules, called routes, that are used to determine where network traffic from your subnet or gateway is directed.

+## Step 1: Create VPC

+## Step 2: Internet Gateway

+### Attach IG to VPC

+## Step 3: Public Subnet for our App

+## Step 4: Create Routing Table with Routes and Rules

+### Edit Routes to allow IG and VPC

+### Associate our RT to our public subnet

+- Create security group now or when app is launched
+- port 22 from my_ip
+- port 3000
+- port 80 HTTP with cert for security
+- HTTP - SSL cert